dylan-gp/AboutUsStartUp/README.md

 * File Structure/Management
 * Good and Latest React Practices - We stay up on the latest in the React/Javascript community here.
 Showing that you do the same can be beneficial.
 * Unit Testing - Either TDD/BDD are appreciated
-* README - Your code should include a README describing the general implementation, and the build process if required.
+* README - Your code should include a README describing the general implementation, outline for future use of any reusable components/functions, and the build process if required.

 *Focus first on creating a replica of the existing About Us page meeting these criteria.
 After that you can consider implementing any additional features you would like.*